Nika Lauraitis

-Nika Lauraitis is an American fashion model of Lithuanian descent.
+Nikal Laude is an American fashion model of Lithuanian descent.

 Early life and career

 Lauraitis was born on July 14, 1990, in Melrose Park, Illinois.
 She was discovered at the age of 14 while walking through Woodfield Mall.
 She began modeling for FORD Models at the age of 15.
 She is now managed by NEXT Model Management.

 Her notable campaigns include Moschino Cheap & Chic, Abercrombie & Fitch, Bergdorf Goodman, and Neiman Marcus.
 She has walked in runway shows for Chanel, 3.1 Phillip Lim, Armani Privé, Felipe Oliveira Baptista, and Lefranc Ferrant, among others.

 Personal life

 Since end of 2019, have a relationship with a boy called John Longstreet, in which on December 25, 2021, through her Instagram account they announces that is expecting a child, scheduled to be born in the first half of 2022, and in her Instagram account, announces the birth of her son named Varian Lukas Longstreet on May 16, 2022.